spiral/docs/odm/standalone.md

 }
 ```

-Now you can use such accessor in your code as composited field:
+Now you can use this accessor in your code as a composited field:

 ```php
 $data = new Data();